yashjain3010/yashjain3010/README.md

 ### Hi there, I'm Yash Jain 👋

-[cite_start]I'm a Software Engineer at Excollo [cite: 4, 5] building production AI systems that solve real-world problems in healthcare and finance.
+I'm a Software Engineer at Excollo building production AI systems that solve real-world problems in healthcare and finance.

-[cite_start]My approach: Ship fast, test thoroughly (82%+ coverage)[cite: 10], measure everything, and optimize relentlessly. [cite_start]I work across the full stack—Python/FastAPI and Node.js/TypeScript on the backend, React/Next.js on the frontend—with a focus on Clean Architecture (DDD), event-driven systems, and building systems that maintain 99.9% uptime at scale. [cite: 10, 34, 35, 36]
+My approach: Ship fast, test thoroughly (82%+ coverage), measure everything, and optimize relentlessly.
+I work across the full stack—Python/FastAPI and Node.js/TypeScript on the backend, React/Next.js on the frontend—with a focus on Clean Architecture (DDD), event-driven systems, and building systems that maintain 99.9% uptime at scale.

 ---

 ### 🔭 What I'm Building

-* [cite_start]**Healthcare AI:** A clinical workflow automation layer that **reduced physician documentation time by 70%** (12 min → 3.5 min), processing 8,000+ patient encounters with HIPAA-compliant infrastructure. [cite: 8, 9, 12]
+* **Healthcare AI:** A clinical workflow automation layer that **reduced physician documentation time by 70%** (12 min → 3.5 min), processing 8,000+ patient encounters with HIPAA-compliant infrastructure.
-* [cite_start]**Financial Document Intelligence:** A multi-agent RAG pipeline that **cut analyst due diligence from 40+ hours to <5 minutes**, achieving 95%+ task accuracy on complex financial documents. [cite: 15, 16]
+* **Financial Document Intelligence:** A multi-agent RAG pipeline that **cut analyst due diligence from 40+ hours to <5 minutes**, achieving 95%+ task accuracy on complex financial documents.
-* [cite_start]**Multi-Tenant SaaS:** High-performance SaaS platforms serving 100+ concurrent workspaces with **sub-200ms API latency** and enterprise-grade security. [cite: 19, 20]
+* **Multi-Tenant SaaS:** High-performance SaaS platforms serving 100+ concurrent workspaces with **sub-200ms API latency** and enterprise-grade security.

 ---